 - Feel free to swap the vegetables I have suggested here for ones you have on hand.
-Similar to this Crockpot Vegetable Beef Soup, you can make this hamburger soup with cabbage or do a hamburger potato soup in place of the sweet potatoes.
+Similar to this Crockpot Vegetable Beef Soup, you can make this hamburger soup with cabbage or green beans, or do a hamburger potato soup in place of the sweet potatoes.

 - Speed options.
 In a hurry?
 Omit a few of the fresh veggies and supplement this hamburger soup with frozen vegetables stirred in right at the end.
 Need a stovetop version?
 Check out stovetop Hamburger Soup.